l1ne-company/l1ne-poc/README.md

 # l1ne-poc

-proof of concept for l1ne project
+ > “This project is a proof of concept provided for educational and demonstration purposes only.
+The production-ready implementation and related intellectual property will remain proprietary.”